Colton Point State Park: Hunting, fishing, and whitewater

 Hunting is permitted in 100 acre of Colton Point State Park, and is regulated by the Pennsylvania Game Commission.
 The common game species are ruffed grouse, eastern gray squirrels, wild turkey, white-tailed deer, and black bears.
 The hunting of groundhogs is prohibited.
 More acres of forested woodlands are available for hunting on the grounds of the adjacent Tioga State Forest.

 Fishing is permitted at Colton Point State Park.
 Anglers must descend the Turkey Path to reach Pine Creek.
 The species of fish found in Pine Creek are trout, smallmouth bass, and some panfish.
 There are several small trout streams that are accessible from within the park.
 Historically, the stretch of Pine Creek in the park has been fished by notable anglers, including President Theodore Roosevelt and Pennsylvania Governor William A. Stone.

 Edward Gertler writes in Keystone Canoeing that Pine Creek "is possibly Pennsylvania's most famous canoe stream" and attributes this partly to the thousands who decide to boat on it after they "peer into Pine Creek's spectacular abyss from the overlooks of Leonard Harrison and Colton Point state parks".
 The park contains 1 mi of Pine Creek, which is classified as Class 1 to Class 2 whitewater.
 Boaters do not normally start or end their run in the park: it is part of the 16.8 mi trip from Ansonia (Marsh Creek) south to Blackwell (Babb Creek).

-Nearby state parks

-Colton Point State Park is in Shippen Township, and is 5 mi south of U.S. Route 6 and the village of Ansonia on Colton Road.
-The following state parks are within 30 mi of Colton Point State Park: